Issues We Treat

 Depression Therapy

 Depression is not a character flaw, a sign of weakness, or simply a bad attitude.
 It is a response — one that the mind and body make when something has become too much to carry alone.
-Depression therapy in Newmarket and Aurora helps you understand what that response is about — and begin, slowly, to find your way back.
+Depression therapy at Newmarket Therapy Centre helps you understand what that response is about — and begin, slowly, to find your way back.

 Understanding Depression

-Depression therapy in Newmarket & Aurora — in person and online across Ontario.
+Depression therapy at Newmarket Therapy Centre — in person and online across Ontario.

 Depression has many faces.
 For some it arrives as a crushing weight — an inability to get out of bed, to feel anything, to imagine that things could be different.
 For others it is quieter: a flatness that has become so familiar it feels like personality.
 A withdrawal from people and experiences that once mattered.
 A going through the motions without really being present in your own life.